-The current recommendations for getting screening/preoperative mammograms are no different for women with breast implants than for those without implants.
+If you did not have mastectomy, the current recommendations for getting screening/preoperative mammograms are no different for women with breast implants than for those without implants.
 Mammography exams should be interpreted by radiologists experienced in the evaluation of women with breast implants.
 It is essential that you tell your mammography technologist before the procedure that you have an implant.
-You should request a diagnostic mammogram rather than a screening mammogram, because more pictures are taken with diagnostic mammography.
+You should request a diagnostic mammogram, rather than a screening mammogram, because more pictures are taken with diagnostic mammography.
 The technologist can use special techniques to reduce the possibility of rupture and to get the best possible views of the breast tissue.

-3. Breast Implant Complications
+4. Breast Implant Complications